MirjamC/xml-workshop/8_page_ET.md

 Dataframe.sort_values([column(s) to sort by], [sorting order])
 ```
 In the code below the Dataframe we just made is sorted by 'Group' and 'Index' in ascending order for both.
 Notice that the sorting columns are quoted.
 When adding more than one column a (comma seperated) list must be passed.
-The sorting order default is ascending, for descending ascending is set to False.
+The sorting order default is 'ascending', for 'descending', the ascending attirbute is set to False.

 ```{code-cell}
 newspaper_with_order = newspaper_with_order.sort_values(['Group', 'Index'], ascending = [True, True])